MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 :::image type="content" source="./media/mde-security-integration/endpoint-security-overview.png" alt-text="Conceptual diagram of the MDE-Attach solution." lightbox="./media/mde-security-integration/endpoint-security-overview.png":::

-**High-level flow**:
+## Prerequisites

+Review the following sections for requirements for the Security Management for Microsoft Defender for Endpoint Scenario:

+### Environment

-When a device onboards to Microsoft Defender for Endpoint and security management is enabled:
+When a device onboards to Microsoft Defender for Endpoint:

 - The device is surveyed for an existing Endpoint Manager presence, which is a mobile device management (MDM) enrollment to Intune
 - Devices without an Endpoint Manager presence will enable the Security Management feature
 - A trust is created with Azure Active Directory if one doesn't already exist
 - Azure Active Directory trust is used to communicate with Endpoint Manager (Intune) and retrieve policies
 - Policy retrieve from Endpoint Manager is enforced on the device by Microsoft Defender for Endpoint

-## Prerequisites

-Review the following sections for requirements for the Security Management for Microsoft Defender for Endpoint Scenario:

 ### Active Directory Requirements